antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/create_thousandeyes_test.md

-# Create ThousandEyes Page Load Test
+# Create a ThousandEyes Page Load Test

 For ThousandEyes to be able to stream data to Splunk, the data first needs to be collected by ThousandEyes.
 To achieve this, we need to create a ThousandEyes test.